top of page

-And unlike detergent-based versions you might find in shops, the recipe I’m sharing is made from scratch using the cold process soapmaking method.
-Natural, handmade, and effective.
+The recipe I’m sharing today is made from scratch using the cold process soapmaking method.

 Important: Solid dish soap is not meant for dishwashers.
 It's perfect for handwashing only!